Hempstead (village), New York: Recent years

 In 1989, Hempstead residents elected James A. Garner as their mayor.
 He was the first Black or African-American mayor ever elected to office on Long Island, and he served for four consecutive terms.
 Subsequently, Wayne Hall, a former Village of Hempstead trustee who is also African American, served as mayor for three terms, from 2005 to 2017.

 The first African-American male judge, Lance Clarke, was elected in 2001.
 Cynthia Diaz-Wilson was the first female justice in the Village of Hempstead and first African American village justice in the state of New York.

 In recent years, there has been concern regarding ongoing gang activity in certain neighborhoods, notably the "Heights", in addition to the issue of illegal rentals (homes/apartments that are illegally-subdivided by slumlords) and racial steering.
-Hempstead was also one of the first Long Island communities that had to deal with the Salvadoran gang, MS-13 or "La Mara Salvatrucha".
+Hempstead was also one of the first Long Island communities to contend with the Salvadoran gang, MS-13.
 The continual intra-violence this gang has exhibited has led to the formation of their arch-rivals, "SWP" or "Salvadorans with Pride".
 These issues have contributed to Hempstead's high crime rate as compared to other communities in the area.

 A 2019 investigation by Newsday revealed widespread racial discrimination by real estate agents on Long Island, including in Hempstead.

 Geography

 According to the United States Census Bureau, the village has a total area of 3.7 square miles (9.5 km2), all land.

 The Village of Hempstead differs from the majority of Nassau County as its population density is about 15,000 people per square mile—almost four times that of its neighbor on its northern border, Garden City.